BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 The code above takes a JavaScript object and converts it into a JSON string.
 Refresh the page to see that.

 > Notice that the JavaScript object, `car`, doesn't have quotes around the property names `make`, `model`, and `year`.
 In JSON, all property names must be quoted.
 In JavaScript, property names don't require quotes so long as they are composed of letters, digits, and underscore and they don't start with a digit.

+> Also notice that the year is not in quotes.
+In both JSON and JavaScript, numbers are not quoted.
+Likewise, the Boolean constants `true` and `false` are not quoted.

 Now, let's take a JSON string and convert it into an object.